Stamping Architectural Objects onto Toposurface in SketchUp

 Let's continue to stamp our architectural objects onto our toposurface.
 So let's zoom out so we can see our carousel.

 We want to stamp this base onto our topography.
-However, the stamp tool, once we click our first object, is going to want to think about all the geometry that's in that object and figure out what it wants to stamp onto this.
-Because there's a lot of components and objects in this thing, like it may take a while, and it may ultimately crash your program.
+However, the Stamp tool, once we click our first object, is going to want to think about all the geometry that's in that object and figure out what it wants to stamp onto this.
+Because there's a lot of components and objects in this thing, it may take a while, and it may ultimately crash your program.

 So the best thing to do is just to give it the minimal amount of information for it to stamp.
-So with this object selected, I will right click explode.
+So with this object selected, I will right-click, Explode.
 Then with all these objects that are exploded, we'll hold down shift to deselect the base and then delete the rest.

 Learn SketchUp